adamchalmers/new_rust_project/README.md

 # NewProject
-My starting repo for making a new project in Rust
+My starting repo for making a new project in Rust.
+Just use `cargo bench` to run the benchmarks.